odan/slim4-skeleton/docs/domain.md

 ## Services

 Here is the right place for complex **business logic** e.g. calculation, validation, transaction handling, file creation etc.
-Business logic is a step up on complexity over CRUD (Create, Read, Update and Delete) operations.
+Business logic is a step-up on complexity over CRUD (Create, Read, Update and Delete) operations.

 An (application) service can be called directly from the action, a service, the CLI and the unit tests.